-For the PCC to communicate with a PCE about the management of the path of a SR-TE LSP, the router implements the extensions to PCEP in support of segment routing (see the PCEP section for more information).
+For the PCC to communicate with a PCE about the management of the path of an SR-TE LSP, the router implements the extensions to PCEP in support of segment routing.
 This feature works with the Nokia stateful PCE, which is part of the NSP.

-The following procedure describes configuring and programming a PCC-initiated SR-TE LSP when passive or active control is given to the PCE.
+The following sequence describes configuring and programming a PCC-initiated SR-TE LSP when passive or active control is assigned to the PCE.